asimen1/ext-messenger/README.md

 ## Chrome extension message passing made easy

+### What?

-This is a small library for sending messages across any extension parts (background, content script, popup or devtool).
+Small library for sending messages across any extension parts (background, content script, popup or devtool).

 It has a simple easy to use API, callback support and more.